 On the other hand, quantitive hedge funds derive their investment hypothesis and thesis purely from insights derived from the available data to them, applying more often than not advanced machine learning models.
 This has been taking place for years, for sure, since the late 1970s and 80s.
 Therefore leveraging alternative data sets to improve probabilistic models, for example, can only be described as a natural extension of previously occurring phenomena.

 But alternative data usage cannot only be circumscribed to the likes of stock selection use cases but also the broader discipline of risk management.
 After all, from a capital allocation standpoint, investment risk management is something most hedge fund managers are known for.
 The idea of risk-adjusted returns spearheaded by the now-famous Sharpe ratio developed by William Sharpe, for which he won the Nobel Prize in 1990, has been paramount to sound portfolio management.

 The problem, however, still lies in imperfect information, therefore, rendering mathematical constructs like the Sharpe ratio inherently flawed.
-Although perfect information is empirically impossible, what alternative data promises is to reveal hidden risk that can make a significant difference in risk-reward calculations.
+Although perfect information is empirically impossible, what alternative data promises is to reveal hidden risks that can make a significant difference in risk-reward calculations.
 Insurance and lending organizations have already started layering alternative data on top of traditional data sets for this exact purpose.
-Hedge funds are somewhat of lagging behind in applying alternative data to manage risk, with only 23% of market leaders use alternative data to help them improve risk management processes.
+Hedge funds are somewhat lagging behind in applying alternative data to manage risk, with only 23% of market leaders using alternative data to help them improve risk management processes.